“Quality, Power, Sound,” are the words Magnaflow as a company lives by. Magnaflow was founded in 1981 by Jerry Paolone.

 These stamp-designed units are marketed as an alternative to the more massive cast-iron converters and are said to be more durable and less susceptible to fracturing or cracking.

 There are over 2700 different catalytic converters compared to Walker, another well-known manufacturer of CAT converters that only has 1000 converters for sale.
-Also, Bosal which is a well-known and reputable Dutch manufacturer of CAT converters has merged their USA division with Magnaflow.

 Hopefully, we haven’t “exhausted” you by over informing about catalytic converters!
 In conclusion, Magnaflow is an excellent company that not only meets but exceeds customer expectations by continuously innovating and manufacturing quality catalytic converter products.